yilmazbingo/svelte-redis/NOTES/systemdesign/resiliency.md

+- A resilient app is one that continues to function despite failures of system components.

 - how to handle if some of your servers go down.

 - what if your database stop serving in entire region. maybe power surge will kill your entire system. what if hurricane hit your data center.